Expolearn/marketer-student-businessman/README.md

 # marketer-student-businessman
-finishing deails of marketer, student and businessman
+# finishing deails of marketer, student and businessman
+# We did it together